triggah61/acent-messenger-app/ENV_SETUP.md

-# Environment Variables Setup for Acent Messenger
+# Environment Variables Setup for Q Messenger

-This guide explains how to set up and manage environment variables for the Acent Messenger Flutter app to keep sensitive API keys and configurations secure.
+This guide explains how to set up and manage environment variables for the Q Messenger Flutter app to keep sensitive API keys and configurations secure.

 ## Overview